Hero image for: Anthropic Closes the Subscription Backdoor for OpenClaw-Style Agents

 • Goodwill mechanics (reported): one-time credits tied to subscription value, discounts on bundled usage, and refund options for people caught mid-workflow—details vary by tier and region; treat numbers as reporting, not a contract summary.

-Boris Cherny (Claude Code leadership) was the visible voice on the product side; Peter Steinberger (OpenClaw) pushed back publicly—including that Anthropic had granted roughly one week of extra runway after negotiation, and that many users had bought Claude specifically to power OpenClaw-style setups.
+Boris Cherny (Claude Code leadership) was the visible voice on the product side; Peter Steinberger (OpenClaw upstream) pushed back publicly—including that Anthropic had granted roughly one week of extra runway after negotiation, and that many users had bought Claude specifically to power OpenClaw-style setups.
+Builder claims and workarounds are easiest to audit against the public repo and issues, not screenshots.

 The real conflict: subscription fiction vs. agent reality